 Revitalising The Town Centre

-The Hertford Urban Design Strategy was adopted in February 2016 to inform development management decisions improve the environment in the town centre.
+The Hertford Urban Design Strategy was adopted in February 2016 to inform development management decisions and to improve the environment in the town centre.

-The project was launched to develop an Urban Design Strategy for Hertford's town centre.
+The project was launched in 2016 to develop an Urban Design Strategy for Hertford's town centre.

 - A successful redevelopment scheme for Bircherley Green